ArnavMehta3000/ArnavMehta.github.io/content/projects/asimov/index.md

 In this game you play as a robot, where you break Asimov's 3 rules/laws of robotics by fighting against intelligent AI.

-The Ai will randomly patrol, and if caught will shoot on sight.
-But also go and take cover and call for backup (creates copy of itself) when its own health is low

 ## How the AI Works

 This was the first time I made my own Finite State Machine (FSM) framework in Unity.